-Insiders say the mood inside some prisons is worsening with small riots taking place on a fairly regular basis as inmates are feeling more entitled and pissed off than ever.
+A few said the mood inside some prisons is worsening with small riots taking place on a fairly regular basis as inmates are feeling more entitled and pissed off than ever.

 “The ministry needs to figure this stuff out because poisoned labor relations are making it a very difficult working environment.
-The guys running the show have no connection to what’s happening on the inside—they’ve stopped caring about their staff,” says Joe.
+The guys running the show have no connection to what’s happening on the inside—they’ve stopped caring about their staff,” said Joe.
 Just last month there was a “demonstration” at the Don Jail involving 33 inmates who had barricaded themselves into a single living unit for nearly four hours, refusing to listen to orders from guards, before a negotiator was called in to calm things down.

-“The minister’s office’s bureaucrats simply go into a situation to shut it up and have no regard for morale,” says Joe.
+“The minister’s office’s bureaucrats simply go into a situation to shut it up and have no regard for morale,” said Joe.
 “The jails are being run by social workers who have no idea what the dynamics of the inner workings of a prison are.
 We don’t want anyone getting hurt, but we need to be in control, and we aren’t.”

-When I asked Joe what the biggest problem for guards these days was, he said it’s their loss of control while on the job.
+When I asked Joe what the biggest problem for guards these days was, he said it’s their loss of control on the job.
 “It’s gotten to the point where we [corrections officers and other staff] are no longer running the jails.
 These guys [inmates] know that at the end of the day and they will get what they want.”
 I went through old issues to Lock Talk—a publication put out by the Ontario Public Service Employees Union (OPSEU)—to see what I might be able to come up with.
-I was surprised to find a report that indicated assaults on corrections officers was happening, on average, twice a day in Ontario, which is the highest rate in Canada—and that these riots (or “demonstrations”) have been sweeping across the province.
+I was surprised to find a report that indicated assaults on corrections officers were happening, on average, twice a day in Ontario, which is the highest rate in Canada—and that these riots (or “demonstrations”) were sweeping across the province.

-Prisons simply should not be overly dangerous places for the Canadians who work in them—and one would imagine we can do better than paying inmates $4 a day for their forced labour.
-It may be hard to sympathize with the more violent and psychotic offenders that are locked up in our prison system, but clearly if Canada’s inmates are striking en masse something has gone wrong.
+Prisons simply should not be overly dangerous places for the Canadians who work in them—and one would imagine we can do better than paying inmates $4 a day for their forced labor.
+It may be hard to sympathize with the more violent and psychotic offenders who are locked up in our prison system, but clearly if Canada’s inmates are striking en masse something has gone wrong.
 Even though crime rates are lower than they’ve ever been in Canada, the federal prison population is growing.
 It doesn’t seem that the near $300 million in planned budget cuts to our prison system is at all appropriate—and dissent among Canada’s prisoners will likely continue.

 Follow Angela on Twitter: @angelamaries